 Cautionary Note to U.S. Investors

 The United States Securities and Exchange Commission (SEC) permits oil and gas companies, in their filings with the SEC, to disclose not only “proved” reserves (i.e., quantities of oil and gas that are estimated to be recoverable with a high degree of confidence), but also “probable” reserves (i.e., quantities of oil and gas that are as likely as not to be recovered) as well as “possible” reserves (i.e., additional quantities of oil and gas that might be recovered, but with a lower probability than probable reserves).
 Statements of reserves are only estimates and may not correspond to the ultimate quantities of oil and gas recovered.
 Any reserve or resource estimates provided on this website that are not specifically designated as being estimates of proved reserves may include “potential” reserves, “resource potential” and/or other estimated reserves or estimated resources not necessarily calculated in accordance with, or contemplated by, the SEC’s latest reserve reporting guidelines.
-Investors are urged to consider closely the disclosure in EOG’s Annual Report on Form 10-K for the fiscal year ended December 31, 2018, available from EOG at P.O.
+Investors are urged to consider closely the disclosure in EOG’s Annual Report on Form 10-K for the fiscal year ended December 31, 2019, available from EOG at P.O.
 Box 4362, Houston, Texas 77210-4362 (Attn: Investor Relations).
 You can also obtain this report from the SEC by calling 1-800-SEC-0330 or from the SEC’s website at www.sec.gov.
-In addition, reconciliation and calculation schedules for non-GAAP financial measures can be found on the EOG website at www.eogresources.com.
+In addition, definitions and reconciliation and calculation schedules for non-GAAP financial measures can be found on the EOG website at www.eogresources.com.